 Cuckoo bumblebees, Psithyrus spp.
 The cuckoo female enters the bumblebee nest and lays her eggs, the bumblebee workers then rear these eggs as if they were their own sisters and brothers.
 The cuckoo bumblebee has no pollen baskets on her rearmost legs, and does not secrete wax for nest construction.
 There is no worker caste, and all cuckoo bumblebee eggs hatch as reproductive males or females.

-Wax moth, Aphomia sociella (see above).
+Wax moth, Aphomia sociella (see below).
 In northern Europe the wax moth is regarded as the most serious enemy of the bumblebee, and is found only in bumblebee nests.
 In some areas in southern England as many as 80% of nests can be destroyed.
 It is more commonly found in the above ground nests.

-The adult moth flies from June - August at night. the female enters the bumblebee nest and lays her eggs.
+The adult moth flies from June - August at night.
+The female enters the bumblebee nest and lays her eggs.
 At first the caterpillars feed on nest debris, but as they grow they switch to feeding on the wax food cells, food stores and even larvae.
 Normally this destroys the nest.
 The fully grown caterpillar leaves the nest to overwinter as a pupa in a sheltered spot, It spins a strong, brown cocoon in autumn.

 In the UK bumblebee boxes have become popular in recent years.
 If your box is invaded by the wax moth than I'm afraid there is little you can do for the nest as by the time you have discovered it it is too late.
 All you can do is clear out the nest contents and get it ready for the next year.